 At the age of twenty-seven, Martyn Lloyd-Jones left his career as a doctor to begin his new life as a preacher.
-Over the next five decades, his bold proclamation of the Gospel led him to become one of the most influential preachers of the 20th century.
-Alistair Begg shares his reflections on Lloyd-Jones’ life and beliefs, encouraging us to first preach to ourselves before preaching to others.
+Over the next five decades, his bold proclamation of the Gospel led him to become one of the most influential preachers of the twentieth century.
+Alistair Begg shares his reflections on Lloyd-Jones’s life and beliefs, encouraging us to first preach to ourselves before preaching to others.

 Editor’s note: As Alistair mentions in this message, much of what follows relies heavily on Iain Murray’s two-volume biography D. Martyn Lloyd-Jones (Banner of Truth, 1982).
 For the sake of readability, we have opted to forgo citations of quotations from Murray at the present time.
 The wording of some quotations and spellings of some names may also differ slightly from the source.